bentoml/BentoML/docs/source/guides/server.rst

 ..
 TODO::
     Link to basic server configs.

-BentoML supports mounting a variety of different types of endpoints alongside it’s standard prediction endpoints.
-Both WSGI and ASGI python web applications are supported.
+BentoML supports customizing the API service layer by mounting any WSGI or ASGI Python Web applications to a ``bentoml.Service``.

-So whether you already have code written in these frameworks or if it’s just a framework that you know, we support the additions.
+This means any code you have written in a Python web framework can be deployed together with your BentoML service and have access to Runners 😊.

 ASGI Middleware
 ---------------